 So, I can only imagine how helpful this dry blog series will be in changing minds….

-If you join me in this journey over the next few days you’ll hopefully leave more informed and better able to spot frauds and charlatans.
+If you join me in this journey over the next few weeks or months you’ll hopefully leave more informed and better able to spot frauds and charlatans.
 I’m using this Buzzfeed video as a case study because it is easily accessible and not hugely long.

 Today we’ll start off defining a couple terms and I’ll give a little background, more terms will be covered at a later date.
 I don’t want to overburden you.

 Medium: A person who claims to be able to communicate with the dead.